CNN's Jessica Schneider Throws a Washington, DC-Themed Wedding

 “Our guests absolutely loved being able to tour around Washington before our [evening] ceremony,” Jessica says.
 “They got to see the monuments, try out the restaurants, and a few of my friends spent hours touring the city via scooter!

-They couple says they chose District Winery because for its walking distance to several hotels, its city vibe, and its all-inclusive nature, which, the pair says, made things easier for them.
+The couple says they chose District Winery because its walking distance to several hotels, its city vibe, and its all-inclusive nature, which, the pair says, made things easier for them.

 The couple hired a string duo to play during the ceremony and cocktail hour.